Threat of frozen mess on Monday evening grows while snow risk on Thursday decreases

-While amounts are highly uncertain, a coating or so of frozen precipitation is most likely in the immediate area, with up to 1 to 3 inches of snow and sleet north of Leesburg, Rockville and Baltimore.
+While amounts are highly uncertain, a coating or so of frozen precipitation is most likely in the immediate area, with up to one to three inches of snow and sleet north of Leesburg, Rockville and Baltimore.
 However, such amounts cannot be ruled out even into the immediate Washington region if there is a heavy burst of snow and sleet Monday evening as some modeling suggests (boom scenario).

 In addition to any snow and sleet, a light glaze of freezing rain is possible north and west of downtown Washington.

 The period of greatest concern is between about 4 p.m.
 Monday and predawn Tuesday, and it includes the Monday afternoon-evening commute.
-Light precipitation could linger into early Tuesday morning, with temperatures hovering near-freezing in our colder areas but probably rising a little above freezing elsewhere.
+Light precipitation could linger into early Tuesday morning, with temperatures hovering near freezing in our colder areas but probably rising a little above freezing elsewhere.
 Our colder areas could experience iciness on roads and walkways into early Tuesday morning before temperatures rise above freezing by mid- to late morning.

 A more significant coating of ice, capable of producing tree damage and power outages, is possible toward the Interstate 81 corridor, which is under a winter storm watch.